 In rare cases Eczema can be contagious.
 Eczema can be hereditary and is associated with hay fever, asthma and migraines.

 Is there a cure for Eczema?

 No. Eczema is a chronic disease, but there are steps you can take to keep symptoms under control.

-How can I get started treating my Eczema at The Savin Center in New Haven, CT?
+How can I get started treating my Eczema at The Dermatology Group in New Haven County?

-To learn more about how The Savin Center can help treat your Eczema, schedule your appointment by calling (203) 865-6143 or contact us here.
+To learn more about how The Dermatology Group can help treat your Eczema, schedule your appointment by calling (203) 865-6143 or contact us here.